 - Certificate Management: Apache APISIX supports dynamic certificate management.

-Apache APISIX is a dynamic, real-time, high-performance API gateway that provides load balancing, dynamic upstream, grayscale publishing, service meltdown, authentication, observability, and other rich traffic management features.
+Apache APISIX is a dynamic, real-time, high-performance API gateway that provides load balancing, dynamic upstream, canary release, service meltdown, authentication, observability, and other rich traffic management features.
 Apache APISIX is also the world's most active open source API gateway project, and is a production-ready, high-performance gateway.
 Hundreds of enterprises around the world have used Apache APISIX to handle business-critical traffic, covering finance, Internet, manufacturing, retail, carriers, and more, such as NASA, the EU's Digital Factory, Air China, China Mobile, Tencent, Huawei, Weibo, NetEase, Shell Finder, 360, Taikang, and more.

 On the left side of the diagram above, the evolution from top to bottom is from monolithic services to SOA (Service Oriented Architecture) to microservices.